niczapata/NicolasZapata/README.md

 ### Hi!! 👋 My name is Nicolás Zapata Álzate

-## I'm a informatics engeneering student, Android Developer and a Javascript and Python programmer.
+## I'm a Informatics Engeneering Student, Android Developer and a Javascript and Python programmer.

 - 🔭 I'm currently working on a Arduino Sensor for fish care.
 - 🌱 I'm actually learning Machine Learning, Big Data and Cloud Computing.